The Pultrusion Report | Tencom

 The main reason for this is a concern about fire.
 Being several floors up in a wooden building when a fire breaks out isn’t an appealing prospect.

-The reality is, though, that engineered wood maybe even safer than steel in the presence of fire.
-The treated composite products used in wooden skyscrapers are very resistant to burning.
-When they do come into contact with fire, they form a layer of charring on the outside that helps insulate and protect the interior from further damage.
+The reality is, though, that engineered wood may be even safer than steel in the presence of fire.
+The treated composite products used in wooden skyscrapers are highly fire-resistant.
+When they come into contact with fire, they form a layer of charring on the outside that insulates and protects the interior from further damage.
 Moreover, steel is subject to sudden failure in the presence of intense heat in a way that wood is not.

 Will this new way of building catch on?
 We think it is an exciting innovation, but we won’t pretend to predict the future.
 One company in Japan has announced plans to build a wooden skyscraper 1,150 feet tall, to be completed in 2041.
 We’ll see.

-One thing we expect is for the wooden composites used in construction to become increasingly sophisticated and to continue to improve.
-One of the ways this will happen is through the incorporation of other reinforcing materials to augment the capabilities of wood and glue alone.
+One thing we expect is that the wooden composites used in construction will become increasingly sophisticated and continue to improve.
+One way this will happen is by incorporating other reinforcing materials to enhance the capabilities of wood and glue alone.

 A recent example is a process developed for pultruding thin layers of reinforcing fibers embedded in a thermoset resin matrix.
-These layers, when combined with the layers of wood in laminated products like glulam beams, yield a product with even greater strength.
+These layers, when combined with the wood layers in laminated products like glulam beams, yield a product with even greater strength.

-If we see these wooden buildings continuing to get taller, they will need to make use of composites like this to handle the increased stresses due to wind and earthquakes.
+If these wooden buildings continue to grow taller, they will need to use composites like this to handle increased stresses from wind and earthquakes.